-- A hemisphere has a one curved surface area
+- A hemisphere has a curved surface area.

-- A hemisphere is not a polyhedron since polyhedrons are made up of polygons, but a hemisphere has one circular base and one curved surface.
+- It is not a polyhedron since polyhedrons are made up of polygons, but a hemisphere has one circular base and one curved surface.

-- The diameter of a hemisphere is a line segment that passes through the center and touches the two opposite points on the surface of the hemisphere
+- The diameter of a hemisphere is a line segment that passes through the center and touches the two opposite points on the base of the hemisphere.

 - The great circle of a sphere forms as the base of the hemisphere which is the flat side.
 It is created when a plane intersects the center of a sphere cutting it into two equal halves.